Adderall Withdrawal and Detox

 Adderall can have some intense withdrawal symptoms, so it is not recommended to stop taking it “cold turkey,” or suddenly.
 Instead, Adderall may be weaned off slowly during detox.
 Medical detox, overseen by medical professionals, can provide a safe outlet for removing Adderall from the body while helping to minimize withdrawal symptoms.

 Since no two people are exactly alike, detox may be shorter or longer for different people, depending on their specific circumstances and needs.
-Detox is intended to help an individual reach a level of physical stabilization that will allow them to safely continue on into a substance abuse treatment program that will address the psychological and emotional issues that led to the substance abuse.
-Behavioral therapies are often highly beneficial in restoring emotional balance during drug abuse treatment after a level of physical stability has been obtained via detox.
+Detox is intended to help an individual reach a level of physical stabilization that will allow them to safely continue on into an addiction treatment program that will address the psychological and emotional issues that led to the substance misuse.
+Behavioral therapies are often highly beneficial in restoring emotional balance during drug misuse treatment after a level of physical stability has been obtained via detox.

 Factors Influencing Withdrawal